-Nebraska Book Company provides textbooks and supplies needed by students in their educational program.
+Follett Higher Education provides textbooks and supplies needed by students in their educational program.
 Every attempt is made to provide the best available service and products at an economical price.

 Since the cost of books varies from semester to semester and from one program of study to another, only the average cost can be included in publications.
-The average cost of books and supplies is approximately \$500 per semester.
+The average cost of books and supplies is approximately \$550 per semester.

 Books and supplies may be purchased with cash or credit card (VISA, MasterCard, Discover or American Express).
-Checks made payable to JSCC Bookstore for the amount of purchase only will be accepted with a current student ID card and a valid driver's license.
+Checks made payable to JSCC Bookstore for the amount of purchase only will be accepted with a valid state or driver's license.